 In the case of personal health information stored on portable media (e.g. CDs, DVDs, tapes and USB keys or Flash memory devices), the policies state that in the event that the portable media are to be reused, the files containing personal health information shall be deleted from the media using a method the renders the files un-recoverable, such as commercial file shredding software or re-formatting the storage media.
-In the event that the policies require the media to be destroyed in a manner rendering it unusable and then discarded.
+In the event that the portable media are not to be reused or it is not possible to delete information from the media the policies require the media to be destroyed in a manner rendering it unusable and then discarded.
 To this end, the policies and procedures set out acceptable methods for destroying various types of media as follows.